jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       fails with this error message.

 .. note:: For :cmd:`Time`, :cmd:`Redirect`, :cmd:`Timeout` and :cmd:`Fail`,
-   the goal selector and any attributes that apply to the :n:`@command` must appear after the outer command name (e.g. after `Time`.
+   the goal selector and any attributes that apply to the :n:`@vernacular` must appear after the outer command name (e.g. after `Time`).

 .. _controlling-display: